 - Organizing a workshop in Mannheim on how private governance affects the diffusion of climate policy innovations.
-The papers will be published in a special issue of Policy & Society, in the first quarter of 2016.
+The papers were published in a special issue of Policy & Society in 2016.

 - Organizing another workshop in Warsaw on the politics of non-proportionate policy responses to climate change.
-The papers are being prepared for a special issue of the Journal of Environmental Policy and Planning.
+The papers are being published in a special issue of the Journal of Environmental Policy and Planning in 2017.

 - Reached out to inclusivity countries – INOGOV was involved in the 1st Turkish-German Frontiers of Social Science Symposium 2015 – “Changing Climate – Changing Lives”.